Sheridan Smith is not the problem with Cleaning Up – so why all the online hate?

 She describes her skin as “paper thin”.
 Her emotions brim near the surface – it’s part of what makes her such a believable actress – but it must also make it that bit harder to be in the public eye.

 So isn’t it depressing that her first major TV series since her comeback has been met with such personal, cruel attacks.
-Isn’t it time we celebrated Sheridan Smith instead of looking for opportunities to lob criticism her way?
+Isn’t it time we celebrated Sheridan Smith’s talent instead of looking for opportunities to lob criticism her way?

 Cleaning Up continues next Wednesday at 9pm on ITV